shbhrsaha/shbhrsaha.github.io/_posts/2022-01-30-hacks-engineering-estimates.md

 Engineers often have to ask each other for "estimates"-- rough projections for how long projects will take.
 While some teams do rigorous estimation rituals to varying degrees of success, many situations simply require answering based on gut feel.

-However, just because answers are based on gut feel doesn't mean that how you ask for and interpret the estimates doesn't matter.
+Even though answers are often based on gut feel, how you ask for and interpret the estimates still matter.
 Here are a few behavioral hacks I've observed that often made the difference between a bad estimate conversation and a great one.

 ## Separate estimate vs. target vs. commitment vs. plan